aboutcode-org/scancode-toolkit/docs/source/rst_snippets/post_scan_options.rst

                          Sub-Option of: ``--classify`` and ``--summary``.

 --tallies-with-details   Summarize license, copyright and other scans
-                         at the codebase level with occurance counts, while also keeping intermediate details at
+                         at the codebase level with occurrence counts, while also keeping intermediate details at
                          the file and directory level.